Resolving Construction-Related Legal Issues in Tacoma, WA

 Breach of Contract

 As mentioned, construction projects involve complex agreements that are legally binding on everyone who signs the contract.
 Despite having such contracts in place, parties often fail to uphold their end of the deal and breach the contract.
 How a breach is handled is often dictated by the terms of the contract (emphasizing the importance of a well-drafted agreement).
+Damages can vary in a construction contract case, ranging from money damages to specific performance by the breaching party.

 Change Orders